 6. Whether employment is full-time or part-time (if part-time, the number of hours per week you will work).

 - Complete and sign the CPT Request Form found in Canvas.

 - If you are a graduate student, you will need to ensure your degree audit report is up to date and accurate with the Office of Graduate Studies.

-- Submit your CPT application and offer letter to the Office of International & Cultural Affairs (OICA) for processing.
+- Submit your CPT application and offer letter to International Affairs for processing.